lukashanak/100-days-of-code/log.md

 **Time Spent**: 3 hours.

-**Thoughts**: Spend a lot of time with small problems today.
+**Thoughts**: Spent a lot of time with small problems today.
 But it was fun :) and I made some steps forward again.
 Feels really good